Turtel216/Beavieeer/README.md

 ## Introduction

-The goal of this project is to provide an educational and practical implementation of a compiler written in Zig.
+The goal of this project is to provide an educational and practical implementation of a compiler written in Rust.
 Inspired by *Writing a Compiler in Go*, this project walks through the design and implementation of a C-like programming language, complete with a lexer, parser, abstract syntax tree (AST), and virtual machine (VM).

-Whether you're learning about compiler design or exploring Zig's capabilities, this repository offers a hands-on journey.
+Whether you're learning about compiler design or exploring Rust's capabilities, this repository offers a hands-on journey.

 ---